Paper 1 Question 5: SPaG (AQA GCSE English Language) : Revision Note

 Alternating between sentence lengths allows writers to use sentences strategically, emphasising important points through short sentences and providing detail with longer ones | |

 For example: Sunlight filtered in through the tented stall roofs, while specks of dust danced in the shafts of brightness.
 All was still.
-I slowly turned, expecting to see the stranger at any moment, but I saw nothing but shadows in the corners of my eyes. | |
+Slowly I turned, expecting to see the stranger at any moment, but I saw nothing but shadows in the corners of my eyes. | |

-Sentence type | There are four main types of sentences: |
+Sentence type | There are four main types of sentences.
+Try to use of range of each: |

 Simple: a simple sentence is a single clause with no conjunction or dependent clause | |